 10. Museum of Photographic Arts

 If you’re a photography lover, the Museum of Photographic Arts in Balboa Park is definitely worth a visit.
-This national museum focuses exclusively on photography, film, and video, and houses an impressive collection of more than 9,000 photographic pictures.
+This national museum focuses exclusively on photography, film, and video and houses an impressive collection of over 9,000 photographic pictures.

 You’ll also find a number of contemporary and historical artworks on display.
 In addition to the exhibitions, the Joan & Irwin Jacks Theatre presents films, film premieres, and documentaries.

 See Related: Best California Roadtrips